top of page

 Fulfillment Options

-E-commerce businesses in Japan have several options for fulfilment services, including:
+E-commerce businesses in Japan have several fulfilment options to meet the market’s expectations for speed, reliability, and flexibility:

-Rakuten Super Logistics: Offers comprehensive logistics services, including warehousing, inventory management, and order fulfilment.
+• Rakuten Super Logistics: Offers comprehensive logistics services, including warehousing, inventory management, and order fulfilment for Rakuten merchants.

-Fulfilment by Amazon (FBA): Amazon handles storage, packaging, and shipping, providing a seamless fulfilment solution.
+• Fulfilment by Amazon (FBA): Amazon handles storage, packaging, and shipping, providing a seamless fulfilment solution across Japan.

 Contact ULPA for expert help with